 VeteransHealthAdmin, and search for “HSR&D” to access the series.
 You can also access the videos via a Google search by entering the keywords “VA HSR&D YouTube”.

-Posted by GPD on March 25, 2014, With 609 Reads Filed under Veterans Administration (VA).
+Posted by GPD on March 25, 2014, With 611 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.